-In the present study, essential oils (neem, garlic and castor) and plant extracts (Tagetes patula and Datura inoxia) were evaluated against Meloidogyne incognita, keeping in qualitative and the prevailing quantitative losses of the main vegetables growing in Pakistan.
+In the present study, essential oils (neem, garlic and castor) and plant extracts (Tagetes patula and Datura inoxia) were evaluated against Meloidogyne incognita, keeping in qualitative view the prevailing and quantitative losses of the main vegetables growing in Pakistan.
 Outstanding outcomes were achieved through these studies: neem oil and Datura inoxia proved to be the best plant-based products that could be used as an alternative to toxic petrochemicals.
-Our studies indicate that using these plant-based nematicides in higher concentrations provide economical efficient, and eco-friendly management of Meloidogyne incognita.
-This study conformed the nematicidal properties of these plant-based nematicides for their application in IPM (integrated pest management) programs for sustainable agriculture cropping including organic farming, as these plant-based nematicides have minimal residual effects.
+Our studies indicate that using these plant-based nematicides in higher concentrations provide efficient, economical and eco-friendly management of Meloidogyne incognita.
+This study conformed the nematicidal properties of these plant-based nematicides for their application in IPM (integrated pest for sustainable management) programs agriculture cropping including organic farming, as these plant-based nematicides have minimal residual effects.